algoparc/1DVisibilityIndex/README.md

 - buildSynthetic.h: contains code to create synthetic datasets.
 - converxhull.h/.cpp: files to compute the convex hull, used to update critical rays.
 - vis-succinct.h/cpp: functions used by the linPar method to compute segment intersection.
-- visAoT.h/.cpp: functions used by the AoT mehtod to compute segment intersection.
+- visAoT.h/.cpp: functions used by the AoT method to compute segment intersection.
 - SimpleRBI.h/.cpp: functions used by the sweep method to compute segment intersection.
 - chazel/: directory containing helper functions used by linPar for bit manipulation and packing.
 - data/: directory containing datatypes used by the AoT method datastructures.